Portal (IOU) Price Hits $1.62 on Major Exchanges (PORTAL)

-Portal (IOU) (PORTAL) traded down 4% against the US dollar during the 24 hour period ending at 8:00 AM Eastern on October 8th.
-In the last seven days, Portal (IOU) has traded 18% lower against the US dollar.
-One Portal (IOU) token can currently be bought for approximately $1.62 or 0.00002331 BTC on major cryptocurrency exchanges.
-Portal (IOU) has a total market capitalization of $2.63 billion and $124,588.79 worth of Portal (IOU) was traded on exchanges in the last day.
+Portal (IOU) (PORTAL) traded down 4% against the US dollar during the 24 hour period ending at 15:00 PM Eastern on October 8th.
+One Portal (IOU) token can currently be purchased for about $1.62 or 0.00002331 BTC on cryptocurrency exchanges.
+Portal (IOU) has a market cap of $2.63 billion and approximately $124,588.79 worth of Portal (IOU) was traded on exchanges in the last 24 hours.
+Over the last week, Portal (IOU) has traded 18% lower against the US dollar.

 - Hokkaidu Inu (HOKK) traded up 1.2% against the dollar and now trades at $0.0004 or 0.00000001 BTC.